 A nominal scale distinguishes Sets.
 Sets contain Points.
 Every point is the same as the other points.
 Points that are the same can be connected by a line.

-Sets are split by a distinction.
+Sets are split by a distinction made by the filters of the senses.
 A distinction puts things into non-overlapping categories such as smokers versus non-smokers.
 There are zero smokers in the class of non-smokers and zero non-smokers in the class of smokers.
 You can count the amount of points in a class.
 The zero point of the class is the not-class.